Optimistix/MLOPs_Pima_Indian_Diabetes_Analysis/README.md

-## Project Overview: ML Analysis of the Pima Indian Diabetes Dataset
+# 🩺 Pima Diabetes MLOps Pipeline

+This repository implements a complete MLOps pipeline for analyzing the Pima Indian Diabetes dataset, using modern tools for experimentation, monitoring, orchestration, and visualization.

+---

+## 📊 Problem Statement

 This project focuses on applying machine learning techniques to the Pima Indian Diabetes dataset, a well-known dataset from the UCI repository.
 The dataset contains medical diagnostic measurements of female patients of Pima Indian heritage, aged 21 and older, with the goal of predicting the onset of diabetes.